In-person event: El Prado Hotel, Palo Alto

-The IR Magazine Think Tank – West Coast II will take place on Friday, September 16, 2022, in Palo Alto as an invitation-only event exclusively for senior IR officers.
+The IR Magazine Think Tank – West Coast took place on Friday, September 23, 2022 in Palo Alto as an invitation-only event exclusively for senior IR officers.
 Our think tanks are free to attend, and our unique format enables participants to network extensively, discuss, debate and dissect topical issues affecting today’s IROs.

 What makes our format so unique?

 Our think tanks are far removed from the traditional conference set-up as the event consists of a series of panel sessions followed by roundtable discussions on select IR issues.
 These interactive sessions are an opportunity to share experiences with and learn from other top-rated IROs.
 All table discussions are confidential, and none of the participants’ comments is attributed.
 This allows attendees to talk freely and have frank, open discussions.